kodeart/koded/docs/get-started.md

 ### App entry point

 The simplest way to start is to create the "entry script" for all HTTP requests.
-There we create an isntance of `App` and define the URI routes.
+There we create an instance of `App` and define the URI routes.

 ``` php
 # /path/to/public/index.php